vimalphilip/DistributedGroupMembership/README.md

 State 1
 ------
-Introducer starts and Checks for MList: -> shows only Introducer in the MList -> done
+Introducer starts and Checks for MList: -> shows only Introducer in the MList

 State 2
 ------
-I am the introducer
+If introducer tries to join the group: -> shows message "I am the introducer" to indicate that introducer should always be part of the group

 State 3
 ------
-Non introducer node checks Mlist without joining: -> shows not allowed
+Non introducer node checks Mlist without joining: -> shows not allowed since only group members can have access to the mList

 State 4
 ------
-Non introducer leaves without joining: -> shows not part of the group
+Non introducer leaves without joining: -> shows not part of the group to leave the group

 State 5
 ------
-Non introducer joins the group: -> shows joined the group updates the Mlist of introducer and finally propagates to itself.
-Change will be visible in all the nodes eventually
+Non introducer joins the group: -> shows "joined the group" and updates the Mlist of introducer and finally propagates to all the nodes.
+Change will be visible in all the nodes eventually including the node which just joined.

 State 6
 ------